netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/nsvariable_module.rst

       or if a key is used that exceeds its configured max-size:

-         truncate - (default) truncate the text string to the first max-size bytes and proceed.
+         \ :literal:`truncate`\  - (default) \ :literal:`truncate`\  the text string to the first max-size bytes and proceed.

-         undef - force the assignment or expression evaluation to return an undefined (Undef) result to the policy executing the assignment or expression.
+         \ :literal:`undef`\  - force the assignment or expression evaluation to return an undefined (Undef) result to the policy executing the assignment or expression.

       .. rst-class:: ansible-option-line